jbiatek/BSGRulebook/rulebook.md

 #### Scar

 Scar is a special raider.
 He can only be destroyed as the result of a die roll of 7 or 8.
 Modifiers to die rolls are allowed, so a roll of 6 with "Strategic Planning" would destroy Scar.
-If a nuke allows raiders to be destroyed, he can be chosen only if the die roll was a 7 or 8.
+If a nuke is used, and one of its effects is to destroy raiders, Scar can only be chosen if the die roll for the nuke was a 7 or 8.
 If a game effect includes a roll to see "how many" raiders to destroy, Scar can be chosen only if that roll was a 7 or an 8.

 If a game effect allows you to destroy a raider without a die roll, Scar cannot be chosen.
 Kat's "Hot Shot" ability skips the die roll entirely, and so cannot be used to destroy Scar.

 </div>